-Indoor shoes, slippers and or socks can be kept in lockers.
+Indoor shoes, slippers and or socks can be kept in the entry way.

-Check the lost-and-found box in the laundry room for missing items.
+Check the lost-and-found box in the entry for missing items.

 Disciplinary issues will be handled on an individual basis.
 If a serious disciplinary issue arises during school hours the parents will be notified to pick up their child.
 Such offenses might include: